jamiebrn/chip8/README.md

 # Chip8 emulator
 Written in C++, use CMake for building.
+Uses SDL for OS specific functions and rendering.

 ROM taken as command line argument.
 Alternatively, drag and drop the Chip8 ROM file onto the compiled executable.